cnnrbrn/javascript-guide/variables/README.md

 let myString = "hi!";
 ```

-There are differences between all of these but we will get to those later.
+There are differences between these but we will get to that later.

 ## Types